Arles – Antic City home to Van Gogh

 A feat of Roman engineering, the aqueduct and its mill are considered 'the greatest known concentration of mechanical power in the Ancient World'.

-As you stroll along its maze of picturesque streets, you'll discover elegant 17th century mansions and modern museums.
+Modern day Arles boasts a wealth of picturesque streets bordered with elegant 17th century mansions and modern museums.

 Department of Bouches du Rhône